 Ferry woman: Good.

-cond for her to return the question)
+(silence as I wait a second for her to return the question)

 Me: Oh, uh, I’ve never been on the ferries from Nova Scotia, I’m just wondering how much it would cost for 4 adults and a van to go across to Argentia from Sydney.